© Copyright 2018, R. Fleischer

 The battery area was heavily modified, and an oversize battery fitted.
 With access at Hughes, I made parts of stainless steel where I could, and made a new wiring loom as appropriate, and then had the Hughes wire looming machine make it all look pretty.
 This was truly an overkill installation.
 The alternator drive and mount was relatively simple, but looked ugly, as on all outside belt driven conversions on the later bikes, the Airheads.
 The machine was wired using very heavy duty copper-silver aircraft wire (thanks to Uncle Sam and Hughes).
 The suspension was modified as well.
 I had so much fun doing this, as well as working part time for the local BMW bike dealer, that I only went back to blueprint deliveries for a short while, on the new-to-me R75/5; ....instead, I continued my part-time job at Winklemann Motors (BMW bike dealership).

-The R60 had a $$$ Heinrich 9 gallon tank and $$$ Heinrich hand made aluminum fairing.
+The R60 now had an even larger fuel tank ...a $$$ Heinrich 9 gallon tank and $$$ Heinrich hand made aluminum fairing.
 Very pretty items.
 There is a photo of this bike in this website's photo galleries.
-Jerry had NO problem with money at that time ...he was into the California-Friend-to-Everyone business ....that is, he imported Mexican and South American marijuana, which he distributed widely in California.
+Jerry had NO problem with money at that time ...he was into the California-Friend-to-Everyone business ....that is, he imported Mexican and South American marijuana, which he distributed widely.

 One Monday morning, Jerry was ready, he thought, and over at my house Whitebeard was ready.
 Jerry arrives and loads up Whitebeard with many personal items.
 Jerry leaves, planning on meandering down through Baja California.
 Baja and Jerry had the same sort of reputation.
 Jerry, and the R60, would then take the ferry to Mazatlan.